lgleto/TopNews-Andoid-iOS/README.md

 Summary
 -------

-This project describes a guide for iOS and Android mobile app development, taking into consideration the guide lines provideded by the architecture manufacturers in current analysis.
-The goal is to define a single guideline for the development of iOS and Android apps wirtten in native languages.
-The focus it's on app engine of both architectures, starting by data acquisition via an API, presitent storage and displaying data to the end user.
-The goal it's to make easier the devolpment, support and maintaince of both applications.
+This project describes a guide for iOS and Android mobile app development, taking into consideration the guidelines provided by the architecture manufacturers in current analysis.
+The goal is to define a single guideline for the development of iOS and Android apps written in native languages.
+The focus it's on app engine of both architectures, starting by data acquisition via an API, persistent storage and displaying data to the end user.
+The goal it's to make easier the development, support and maintenance of both applications.

 Introduction
 ------------

-To do this demostration it will be used a common application as an example that exchanges information with a server through a REST API, and that displays that information to the user.
-It also store this information so that it can be accessed in offline mode.
+To do this demonstration it will be used a common application as an example that exchanges information with a server through a REST API, and that displays that information to the user.
+It also stores this information so that it can be accessed in offline mode.
 This same information should be updated whenever the app establishes connection with the server.
 The app will be news app that displays a list of articles in the first screen followed by an article detail, when an article is touched.
-The article detail sould presente the web page in the newspaper website or picture with the title and the discription if the mobile phone is offline.
+The article detail should present the web page in the newspaper website or picture with the title and the description if the mobile phone is offline.

 ![App example](docs/mobile-app.png "App example")

 #### API - newsapi.org

 It will be used newsapi as the REST API to provide the news.
-The following request retrive the latest news for a particular country.
+The following request retrieve the latest news for a particular country.

 Request:
 ```